Alejandra Espinoza: Career

+Espinoza, a Tijuana native and former winner of Nuestra Belleza Latina, has an extensive background as a model, actress, and television presenter for TelevisaUnivision.
+The network noted that her "natural connection as a bicultural Hispanic mother" and her fresh personality are key assets expected to further connect the show with its audience.
+Espinoza herself commented that the move presented "the perfect opportunity to connect with the people in a meaningful way," emphasizing the personal connection fostered by radio.

 Personal life

 Espinoza was born in Tijuana and comes from a family of ten children.
 Her mother's name is Rosa María and she emigrated with her family to San Ysidro, California in 2001.
 Espinoza worked at a fast food restaurant and participated in beauty pageants in her free time.

-In 2011, Espinoza wed boyfriend Aníbal Marrero.
+In 2011, Espinoza married her boyfriend Aníbal Marrero.
 In 2015, their first child, son Matteo, was born.